Case Study: Customer Experience with AI-Powered Contact Centres - CCMA

 Challenge Overview

-Before using Kore.ai, Nova KBM was using an integrated contact centre platform with a simple chat feature.
+Nova KBM was using an integrated contact centre platform with a simple chat feature.
 However, as the processes weren’t completely automated, most of the automated chats were still transferred to the agents.
 Their vision was to look for a solution that could enable complete automation of the contact centre chat requests using AI-driven intelligent virtual assistants instead of basic chatbots.